froger-me/wp-packages-update-server/packages.md

 ___
 #### read

-The `read` operation retreives information for the specified package.
+The `read` operation retrieves information for the specified package.
 If the package does not exist on the file system, or if the package does not exist in the Remote Repository Service, the operation fails.

 ```php
 $url = 'https://domain.tld/wppus-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where WP Packages Update Server is installed, package-type with the type of package (plugin or theme), and package-slug with the slug of the package